 Transparency is something we take very seriously at nat’v basics, and we know it really matters to our customers to be able to trust that we’re doing the right things.
-If you’re the sort of good sort, who cares enough about your impact to choose sustainable undies, you probably also want to know about the people that made them.
+If you’re the sort of good sort, who cares enough about your impact to choose undies designed from a sustainability mindset, you probably also want to know about the people that made them.
 Specifically, the health, safety and wellbeing of those people.
 We get it.
 We do too, and we like you even more now for caring enough to come and read this page.

 Now, nat’v basics is not a small, artisanal, handmade fashion brand.
 Our designs may be elegantly simple on the surface, but the technology behind our fabric is incredibly sophisticated and cutting edge.
 There aren’t actually that many manufacturers in the world that have experience dealing with it.
 There are even less that know how to handle it in a suitably sustainable way.